alboteanud/Bavaria-Covid-status/README.md

 Geolocation data (latitude, longitude) are sent to the cloud function along with the user’s device language.
 The cloud function creates a request to the Covid database server, including the user’s geolocation coordinates.
 It receives back the json response that will parse and calculate the Covid status code (green, yello, red, darkRed) based on the configuration file with the status code limits.
 The status code is used (by the cloud function) to get the appropriate message instruction from Firestore (a Google Cloud Database).
 The message will be in english, german or romanian accordingly.
 The response sent back to the client includes: Covid status code, color, message instructions and cases per 100k people.
+To see the code, check out the index.js file inside Cloud Functions directory of the project.

 Objectives for today Saturday 14th of November 2020